MO436-MC934/work/models/mnist/readme.md

 MNIST           1.3              8                98.9                     -
 ```

-In my CPU with only 30 images (that explains the Top-1 error rate of 3.33%):
+In my CPU, with only 30 images (that explains the Top-1 error rate of 3.33%):

 ```
 Top1: 96.6667%